SamoFMF/SATsolver/README.md

 The algorithm resets when the depth of atleast `100` is reached and starts over.
 The depth needed to restart is then multiplied by `1.1`.
 Heuristic values may have changed in that time (because of new clauses), therefor the algorithm might traverse down a different path.

 ## Running the program
-Running the program can be done through the terminal:
+Running the program can be done with the following command-line command:

 `python mysolver.py inputfile.txt outputfile.txt`